project-grove/vox/README.md

 ![Stability: alpha](https://img.shields.io/badge/stability-alpha-orange.svg)

 # About
-This projects is a cross-platform .NET Core/Standard 3D audio engine based on OpenAL.
+This project is a cross-platform .NET Core/Standard 3D audio engine based on OpenAL.

 ----
 ### Features